Nonextensive Thermodynamics of the Morse Oscillator: Signature and Solid State Application: Introduction

 In this work, we derive analytical expressions for the Tsallis-deformed partition function \( Z_q(T) \) of the Morse oscillator in both the high- and low-temperature regimes.
 We then compute generalized thermodynamic quantities such as internal energy \( U_q \), the effective number of contributing states \( n_{\mathrm{eff}} \), and entropy \( S_q \).
 Our results reveal significant deviations from the behavior of BG at intermediate temperatures and in small \( q \), where the compact support of the \( q \)-exponential becomes dominant.
 At high temperatures, all quantities converge smoothly to their BG limits.
 In the end, we also derive the specific heat of solids using a perturbative approach in both BG and Tsallis statistics.
 As the system Morse oscillator has an upper bound to the accessible state in the spectra, so we will only restrict our study to the $q<1$ limit since it is known that the $q<1$ limit provides a subextensive (assigns more statistical weight to the low lying states and less to the higher energy states) picture of the system and $q>1$ gives a superextensive nature (exact opposite to the subextensive case).
 As the upper bound of the system is fixed, the superextensive case ($q>1$) becomes less important for the system.

 The study is organized as follows: we provide the Tsallis formalism and its application to the Morse oscillator in Sec.~\ref{sec2}.
 We derive analytical expressions of different thermodynamic quantities in various temperature regimes in Sec.~\ref{sec3}.
-We provide numerical results that confirm and generalize our analytical predictions in Sec.~\ref{sec4}.
-Lastly, in Sec.~\ref{secapp} we derive the specific heat expression with both the BG and Tsallis statistics in both high and low temperature limits.
-In Sec.~\ref{sec5} provides a summary of our results and outlines future research directions.
+We provide numerical results that confirm and generalize our analytical predictions in Sec.~\ref{sec:anharmonicity} and Sec.~\ref{sec4}.
+Then, in Sec.~\ref{new_sec}, we give a brief idea of how the effect of the deformation parameter can be physically realized.
+Lastly, in Sec.~\ref{secapp}, we derive the specific heat expression with both the BG and Tsallis statistics in both high and low temperature limits.
+Sec.~\ref{sec5} provides a summary of our results and outlines future research directions.